Fully differential amplifier: DC behavior

 Open-loop gain is defined as the amplification from input to output without any feedback applied.
-For most practical calculations, the open-loop gain is assumed to be infinite; in reality it is obviously not.
+For most practical calculations, the open-loop gain is assumed to be infinite; in reality, it is obviously not.
 Typical devices exhibit open-loop DC gain ranging from 100,000 to over 1 million; this is sufficiently large for circuit gain to be determined almost entirely by the amount of negative feedback used.
-Op-amps have performance limits that the designer must keep in mind and sometimes work around.
+Op-amps have performance limits that the designer must keep in mind and sometimes workaround.
 In particular, instability is possible in a DC amplifier if AC aspects are neglected.

 AC behavior

 The FDA gain calculated at DC does not apply at higher frequencies.
 To a first approximation, the gain of a typical FDA is inversely proportional to frequency.
 This means that an FDA is characterized by its gain-bandwidth product.
 For example, an FDA with a gain bandwidth product of 1 MHz would have a gain of 5 at 200 kHz, and a gain of 1 at 1 MHz.
-This low-pass characteristic is introduced deliberately, because it tends to stabilize the circuit by introducing a dominant pole.
+This low-pass characteristic is introduced deliberately because it tends to stabilize the circuit by introducing a dominant pole.
 This is known as frequency compensation.

-A typical low cost general purpose FDA will have a gain-bandwidth product of a few megahertz.
-Specialty and high speed FDAs can achieve gain-bandwidth products of hundreds of megahertz.
+A typical low-cost general-purpose FDA will have a gain-bandwidth product of a few megahertz.
+Specialty and high-speed FDAs can achieve gain-bandwidth products of hundreds of megahertz.
 Some FDAs are even capable of gain-bandwidth products greater than a gigahertz.